jononon/RGP-Minor-Project/README.md

 2. Put Waffle Pi in track file - DONE
 3. Making the robot move - DONE
 4. Moving with light sensors on path - DONE
-5. Responding to object by stopping
+5. Responding to object by stopping - DONE
 6. Moving robot around object